+The exemptions to dealing in "closed periods" under MAR are more limited than the existing exemptions.
 MAR's exemption to the closed period restrictions include in relation to employee share schemes, where beneficial interest does not change and exceptional circumstances requiring the immediate sale of shares such as severe financial difficulty of the PDMR.
 The PDMR must demonstrate the transaction cannot be executed outside the closed period and request permission from the issuer in writing in the case of a share sale.
-MAR does not include exemptions in relation to rights issues, takeover offers or trading plan dealings in which the PDMR has no influence or discretion (which exist in the current UK regime).
+MAR does not retain existing exemptions in relation to rights issues, takeover offers or trading plan dealings in which the PDMR has no influence or discretion.